History of Marijuana

 Marijuana has roots as far back as 2737 B.C.
-It has been referenced in ancient Chinese medicine, and soon spread from China to India, North Africa, and Europe by 500 A.D.
-Historically reported medicinal uses included treating rheumatism, gout, and malaria.
+It has been referenced in ancient Chinese medicine, and its use had spread from China to India, North Africa, and Europe by 500 A.D.
+Historically reported medicinal uses of marijuana included treating rheumatism, gout, and malaria.

 In 1545, Spanish explorers brought the plant to North America.
 By 1611, it was introduced in Jamestown and it quickly became a staple commercial crop.
 By 1890, cotton replaced hemp (marijuana) as the major cash crop, and marijuana effectively fell off the market.